chrismcmacken/phptools/friend/README.md

 ### Accessing Properties

-Because of the way that
+Because of the way that magic getters and setters work, you **can not** use code like the following to append a value to an array.

     /**
      * Gets $this->object->$name and makes the property public so we can fetch it